-Today is March 8th, International Women’s Day!
+Today is March 8th, International day of feminist struggles!
 Polarquest2018 dedicates it to the polar explorer Laurence de la Ferrière

 Laurence de la Ferrière is a French mountaineer, explorer and writer.
 After breaking the woman’s world record for altitude without oxygen on Mount Everest in 1992, she became in 1999 the first and only person ever to have crossed alone the Antarctic completely.

 Laurence reached the South Pole and the Dumont-d’Urville base in Terre Adélie, in the south-east of the continent, with 150 kilos of equipment that she dragged behind her in a Kevlar sleigh, using only skis and a sail to take advantage of the winds.
 During this world premiere, she registered a video diary which then became the movie “Seule en Antarctique” (alone in Antarctica).

 But this never-repeated sporting feat was not only about sport and exploration, it was complemented by a scientific mission to collect samples for the Polar Institute.